Data shows hurricanes and earthquakes grab headlines but inland counties top disaster list

 It did.
 In 2023, Floyd County was declared a disaster again for 14th time, starting in 2011.
 And Floyd County isn't even the nation's most disaster-prone county.
 Neighboring Johnson County has 15 disasters declared by the Federal Emergency Management Agency since 2011.

 When it comes to extreme weather and other so-called natural disasters, people generally look to the hurricane or earthquake-prone coasts and say that's where the danger is.
-But that's not where the highest concentration of federally declared disasters are, according to an atlas of 713 FEMA declared disasters created by New York University's Institute for Public Knowledge.
+But that's not where the highest concentration of federally declared disasters are, according to an atlas of 713 FEMA declared disasters created by Rebuild by Design and New York University.
 While most people in disasters think about federal government direct financial help to individual victims to pay for lost housing and businesses, the atlas focuses on the $60 billion pot of FEMA aid to governments.

 Eight of the nine counties with the most federal declared disasters since 2011 — more than a dozen each — are in Kentucky, with the one in Vermont.
 These counties have four to five times the number of disaster as the national average of three in the past 13 years.